aresys-srl/sct/docs/source/user_manual/point_target_file.rst

 In these cases, if the plate drift is to be evaluated, ``measurement_date``, ``validity_start_date`` and ``validity_stop_date`` must be populated with UTC dates in order to compute the time interval between the registering of the coordinates provided and the actual sensor acquisition date.
+Time format: "yyyy-MM-dd HH:mm:ss"

 Dataset Example